Chrisfaherty/CI_HACK_T16_MQ/README.md

 ## Deployment

-### Deploying to Heroku
+### Deploying to Github Pages

+* The site was deployed to GitHub pages.
+The steps to deploy are as follows:

+    - In the GitHub repository, navigate to the Settings tab
+    - From the side menu, select pages under Code and automation, select the main Branch, then click to save button.
+    - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+  The live link can be found here-

 ### Forking the GitHub Repository

+* The steps to fork the github repository

-* Go to the GitHub repository,
+    - Go to the GitHub repository,
-* In the top right hand corner you can click on the fork button,
+    - In the top right hand corner you can click on the fork button,
-* This will fork the repositry.
+    - This will fork the repositry.

 ## Credits
 * T